tjbui/bella-birthday-game/README.md

 * If you used the drag and drop method, simply drag and drop your folder again
 * If you connected to Git, just push changes to your repository

-## Installation

-1. Download or clone this repository
-2. No build process needed - open `index.html` directly in your browser
-3. To modify, edit the HTML, CSS, and JavaScript files with any text editor

 ## Project Extension Ideas